U.S. Attorney Slams Philadelphia DA Over 'Culture Of Disrespect For Law Enforcement'

 "The Philadelphia District Attorney's Office isn't putting fear into the hearts of anybody who is contemplating a life of violent crime," McSwain said in announcing federal charges in a separate case Krasner's office had originally handled.
 "Instead, what's even worse, is that the District Attorney's Office is putting fear into the hearts of law-abiding citizens who have to deal with the terror of homicide and other violent crime in their neighborhoods."

-McSwain's latest comments about Krasner came the same week that his boss, U.S. Attorney General Bill Barr, spoke in front of the Fraternal Order of Police, blasting the new class of reform-minded district attorneys as "anti-law enforcement DAs."
+McSwain's latest comments about Krasner came the same week that his boss, U.S. Attorney General William Barr, spoke in front of the Fraternal Order of Police, blasting the new class of reform-minded district attorneys as "anti-law enforcement DAs."
 Barr said these officials "spend their time undercutting the police, letting criminals off the hook, and refusing to enforce the law."